 Given the importance of intensive, immersive study to the purpose of an institute, projects should take into account the demands and variety of academic-year calendars.
 Projects that propose meetings before or after the summer season (the second week of June through the first week of August) should carefully consider the nature and capacity of participant commitments.

 Projects must arrange the program length, meeting formats, and meeting dates to:

-- encourage high quality intellectual study

-- explore effective ways to teach the topic

-- attract a diverse and engaged group of participants
+- encourage high quality intellectual study - attract a diverse and engaged group of participants

 Institutes may involve: